- When only part of the household moves

 – CalFresh only cases

-The sending county notifies the receiving county of the initiation of a case transfer; sends the NA 1268 notice to the recipient.
-Within seven working days from the date that the sending county notifies the receiving county of a case transfer, the sending county is to provide all the necessary documentation (listed in ACL 11-22.)
-The sending county will determine continuing eligibility and amount of CalFresh benefits from the most recent Change Report submitted, or QR 7 due during the transfer period, and continue to be issue benefits until the expiration of the transfer period.
+The sending county notifies the receiving county of the initiation of a case transfer via the CF 215 form, and sends the NA 1268 notice to the recipient.
+Within seven working days from the date that the sending county notifies the receiving county of a case transfer, the sending county is to provide all the necessary documentation (listed in ACL 11-22 and 13-78).
+The sending county will determine continuing eligibility and amount of CalFresh benefits from the most recent Change Report submitted, or QR 7/SAR 7 due during the transfer period, and continue to be issue benefits until the expiration of the transfer period.
 If only some of the household moves, they’d be added to existing households (if applicable) or must apply on their own.

 The receiving county must contact the former county of residence to initiate an ICT if a recipient seeks benefits while still active in the former county.
 It also must notify the sending county of the outcome of the ICT, provide the sending county with any information which might affect eligibility or the amount of CalFresh benefits during the transfer period; utilize existing CalFresh requirements for requesting residency verification when the head of household (HH) moves; and inform the recipient that the case has transferred and the new benefits amounts going forward.
 See the e-ICT process for more information.